C3BI-pasteur-fr/python-course-1/source/Introduction.rst

 A **program** is a sequence of instructions that specifies how to perform a computation.
-The computation might be something mathemathical, such as solving a system of equations or finding roots of a polunomial, but it can be also a symbolic computaion as searching and replacing text in a document or (strangely enough) compiling a program.
+The computation might be something mathemathical, such as solving a system of equations or finding roots of a polynomial, but it can be also a symbolic computaion as searching and replacing text in a document or (strangely enough) compiling a program.

-The details look different in different language, but a few basic instaructions apear in just about every language:
+The details look different in different language, but a few basic instructions apear in just about every language:

 * **input**: Get data from the keyboard, a file, or some other device.
 * **output**: Display data on the screen or send data to a file or other device.